aks-2017/semestralne-zadanie-xbrandys-xpastierovic/testing/test2.md

 tcpdump -i s2-eth3 src 10.0.0.1
 ```

-when we are shure about interface than we shut that link down
+when we are sure about interface than we shut that link down

-exapmle
+example
 ```
 link s2 s4 down
 ```